 - Natasha Hodgson, ‘"Reputation, authority, and masculine identities in the political culture of the First Crusaders: the career of Arnulf of Chocques" History 102 (2017).

-- Nicholas Morton, ‘Walls of defence for the house of Israel: Ezekiel 13:5 and the crusading movement’ in The Uses of the Bible in Crusader Sources ed.
-Nicholas Morton and Elizabeth Lapina (Brill, 2017).
+- Nicholas Morton and Elizabeth Lapina The Uses of the Bible in Crusader Sources ed.
+(Brill, 2017).

 - John McCallum ‘Charity and Conflict: Poor Relief in Mid-Seventeenth Century Dundee’, Scottish Historical Review, 95:1 (2016.